Kai0802/Todo-List/README.md

 - ![a custom list is created with the new url](image-3.png)

   - the custom list is created with the modified url

+# Running Program

+- Install all the necessary node modules with `npm i`
+- Running program with `nodemon app.js`